 make someone up

-- Apply cosmetics to oneself or another: (as adjective made up) heavily made-up women in short skirtsMore example sentences
+- Apply cosmetics to oneself or another.Example sentences

 - With the help of fellow female team members, Adam was made up and dressed up for the strut down the catwalk.